l4u/api-documentation/content/v1/shots/comments.md

     POST /shots/:shot/comments

-Creating a comment requires the user to be authenticated with the `write` scope.
+Creating a comment requires the user to be authenticated with the `comment` scope.

 Any username mentions, such as @simplebits, are automatically parsed and linked.